erajasekar/blog/src/documents/2014/10/how-children-succeed.html.md

 **What matters most in a child’s development for them to succeed in life?**

-We mostly think that intelligent and smart people succeed, i.e success comes to those  who score highest in school or competitive exams like SAT, GMAT etc. But in [How Children Succeed](http://amzn.com/B0070ZLZ1G), Paul Tough argues that the qualities that matter more for success are have to do with the ***character***.
+We mostly think that intelligent and smart people succeed, i.e success comes to those  who score highest in school, college or competitive exams like SAT, GMAT etc. But in [How Children Succeed](http://amzn.com/B0070ZLZ1G), Paul Tough argues that the qualities that matter more for success are have to do with the ***character***.

 In a child’s development, what matters most is not how much information we can stuff into his/her brain in the first few years.
 But, instead is whether we are able to help him/her develop a very different set of qualities like **persistence, self-control, curiosity, conscientiousness, grit, and self-confidence**.
 Infact, possessing these qualities helps a child to get high scores in exams consistently than intelligence alone.